-FY2011: INET under consideration be Town of Fairfield IT Department that would give the library the ability to broadcast library programs to the community.
+FY2011: INET under consideration by the Town of Fairfield IT Department that would give the library the ability to broadcast library programs to the community.

-Install new software to facilitate downloadable services to patrons
+Action Steps: Install new software to facilitate downloadable services to patrons

-Action Steps:

 FY2011: Introduce downloadable audio (recorded and e-books) and basic video services.